Seneca M. Dorr

-Seneca M. Dorr (August 14, 1820 - December 3, 1884) was a Vermont lawyer, judge and politician who served as President of the Vermont Senate.
-He was the husband of author Julia C. R. Dorr.
+Seneca Milo Dorr (August 14, 1820 - December 3, 1884) was an American lawyer, judge and politician who served as President of the Vermont Senate.
+He was the husband of writer Julia C. R. Dorr.

 Biography

 Julia C. R. Dorr, wife of Seneca M. Dorr.

 Seneca Milo Dorr was born in Chatham Center, New York on August 14, 1820.
 An acquaintance of Martin Van Buren, he studied law, passed the bar, and practiced in Ghent.
-In 1857, he moved to Rutland, Vermont, where he practiced law and became active in the marble business.
+In 1857, he moved to the town of Rutland, Vermont, where he practiced law and became active in the marble business.
 Dorr also became involved in banking and stockbrokerage.

 Originally a Democrat, Dorr opposed slavery and as a result joined the Free Soil movement and later became a Republican.

 In 1863 Dorr served on the Vermont Council of Censors, and he was a member of the Vermont House of Representatives from 1863 to 1865.
 From 1865 to 1866, Dorr served in the Vermont Senate, and was the Senate's President pro tempore.
 From 1876 to 1877, Dorr served as Rutland County Assistant Judge.

 Dorr died in Rutland on December 3, 1884.
-He was buried in Rutland's Evergreen Cemetery.